 Is Biblical morality really opposed to pleasure?

-Is one Picon Biere really inferior to a dozen Buds?
+Is one Picon Biere really inferior to a dozen Coors Lights?

-Is the long love to one marriage partner really inferior to many shorter term relationships?
+Is the long love to one marriage partner really inferior to many short-term relationships?

 The ingredients for Seafood Macaroni and Cheese are: